Climate grant illustrates growth in philanthropy-funded news

 “I think it has changed the mindset of the newsroom a little bit,” he said.
 “After years of basically feeling a little beleaguered, people are proud that they’re part of an organization that is dreaming really big and actually has the ability to do it.”

-While no one underestimates the business challenges that remain for journalism, the Lensfest Institute's Medonia said philanthropic efforts have at least changed the conversation.
+While no one underestimates the business challenges that remain for journalism, the Lenfest Institute's Madonia said philanthropic efforts have at least changed the conversation.

 “I feel like our language has gone from people talking about local news dying to there being a renaissance of local news,” she said.
 “If you can provide good, high-quality journalism, people are willing to pay for that, people are willing to support it.
 I think there's a lot of room for optimism.
 The trick is, can we move quickly enough?”